RJamesJers/Deep-Feedforward-Neural-Network-and-Text-Analytics/README.md

 Tasks undertaken:
 - Embed Vectors using Word2Vec
 - Identify 10 Most similar words to "Law"
-- Evaluate the Embeddings of both the Sum of and Average of Vectors
+- Evaluate the embeddings of both the Sum of and Average of Vectors

 # Takeaways / Findings: